ALL YOU NEED TO KNOW ABOUT ETG & ETS TESTING FOR ALCOHOL CONSUMPTION

 Many of these products contain minute traces of alcohol but could prove problematic for people who are in programs where there is zero tolerance for alcohol.

-Scientific studies have found that EtG will show up in urine samples from people who regularly use things like mouth wash and hand sanitizer, however, these levels will almost always be below the commonly accepted cut off limit of 500 nanograms per milliliter (ng/ml).
+Scientific studies have found that EtG may show up in urine samples from people who regularly use things like mouthwash and hand sanitizer, however, these levels will almost always be below the commonly accepted cut off limit of 500 nanograms per milliliter (ng/ml).

 Avoiding these false negatives is why it is important to test for EtS at the same time as EtG.
 The inclusion of testing for EtS in conjunction with EtG has proven effective in avoiding most false positives and false negatives and provides analytical results that are acceptable in court.

 Due to the concerns about incidental exposure, positive results need to be backed up with a second test that verifies those results.
 This is especially true in any case that involves a court and a judge overseeing the matter.
 There are already plans in place to find the right level at which it is appropriate to consider a true positive on the test.
 Once this aspect of the EtG test has been established and it gains FDA approval, EtG stands to be a much improved and more consistent way of testing for alcohol use in employees.
 With its help, many businesses will be able to improve the way they run their business.

 When interpreting results for alcohol EtG tests, it’s important to consider the cutoff levels, normalization of results and the use of both EtG and EtS for confirmation results.

 As previously mentioned, a commonly accepted cutoff level for EtG is greater than or equal to 500 ng/ml and a commonly accepted cutoff level for testing for EtS is 25 ng/ml.